pihiwatari/SSG-template/pages/work.md

 **December 2015 - current**

-### Altive
+### Altive | Additive Manufacturing Solutions Specialist

-This is a personal project I'm working on alongside my wife, a design agency that leverages digital marketing, financial planning, and web design as core services.
+Leveraged the capabilities of AM to offer cost-efficient, faster solutions to common and complex traditional manufacturing problems.
 You can find more at: [Altive website](https://altive.mx/)

 - - -